DorianDelbos/Row-Rampage-Grid-Warfare/ReadMe.txt

 Row-Rampage-Grid-Warfare is a Power 4 game with Minimax algorithm.
 Also playable locally with 2 players.
+This game was made in 1 week, and all assets were handmade.

 ---------------------------------